Compressed-air energy storage: Near-isothermal

-Near-isothermal compression (and expansion) is a process in which a gas is compressed in very close proximity to a large incompressible thermal mass such as a heat absorbing and releasing structure (HARS) or a water spray.
+Near-isothermal compression (and expansion) is a process in which a gas is compressed in very close proximity to a large incompressible thermal mass such as a heat-absorbing and -releasing structure (HARS) or a water spray.
 A HARS is usually made up of a series of parallel fins.
 As the gas is compressed, the heat of compression is rapidly transferred to the thermal mass, so the gas temperature is stabilized.
 An external cooling circuit is then used to maintain the temperature of the thermal mass.
 The isothermal efficiency (Z) is a measure of where the process lies between an adiabatic and isothermal process.
 If the efficiency is 0%, then it is totally adiabatic; with an efficiency of 100%, it is totally isothermal.
-Typically with a near-isothermal process, an isothermal efficiency of 90-95% can be expected.
+Typically with a near-isothermal process, an isothermal efficiency of 90–95% can be expected.

+Hybrid CAES systems

+Hybrid Compressed Air Energy Storage (H-CAES) systems integrate renewable energy sources, such as wind or solar power, with traditional CAES technology.
+This integration allows for the storage of excess renewable energy generated during periods of low demand, which can be released during peak demand to enhance grid stability and reduce reliance on fossil fuels.
+For instance, the Apex CAES Plant in Texas combines wind energy with CAES to provide a consistent energy output, addressing the intermittency of renewable energy sources.

 Other

-One implementation of isothermal CAES uses high, medium, and low pressure pistons in series.
+One implementation of isothermal CAES uses high-, medium-, and low-pressure pistons in series.
 Each stage is followed by an airblast venturi pump that draws ambient air over an air-to-air (or air-to-seawater) heat exchanger between each expansion stage.
-Early compressed air torpedo designs used a similar approach, substituting seawater for air.
+Early compressed-air torpedo designs used a similar approach, substituting seawater for air.
 The venturi warms the exhaust of the preceding stage and admits this preheated air to the following stage.
-This approach was widely adopted in various compressed air vehicles such as H. K. Porter, Inc.'s mining locomotives and trams.

-Here the heat of compression is effectively stored in the atmosphere (or sea) and returned later on.
+This approach was widely adopted in various compressed-air vehicles such as H. K. Porter, Inc.'s mining locomotives and trams.
+Here, the heat of compression is effectively stored in the atmosphere (or sea) and returned later on.

 Compressors and expanders

-Compression can be done with electrically powered turbo-compressors and expansion with turbo-expanders or air engines driving electrical generators to produce electricity.
+Compression can be done with electrically-powered turbo-compressors and expansion with turbo-expanders or air engines driving electrical generators to produce electricity.